dSONIQ Realphones

 The purpose of this section is to help you quickly get the reference monitoring sound with your headphones.

-(2) Choose a "Mixing Basic - Optimised Correction" preset.
-It sets all parameters to their default values and loads "Big Fat Bottom - Normal" setup, which is the best starting point for standard monitoring duties according to the feedback from our users
+(2) Choose a "Reference Monitoring - Normal" preset which is the best starting point for standard monitoring duties according to the feedback from our users.

-Use the "Output Level" control to decrease the signal level If you experience an overload
+(6) Use the "Output Level" control to decrease the signal level If you experience an overload.
+(7) You can also use automatic volume compensation.

 Realphones can be useful for reference monitoring, mix-checking, composing/arranging and for relaxed listening to music.